Welcome to Fort Collins and the CSU Community!

 International students belong to a separate group plan for their student health insurance.
 If you believe that you should be billed the international student rate for health insurance, but were instead billed for the domestic student rate, please meet with someone in the Office of International Programs to resolve this issue.
 Please note that charges from a previous semester cannot be modified.

 Why are families excluded from CSU Health Insurance?
-As of fall 2013, CSU will not provide an insurance plan to spouses and dependents of graduate students.
+CSU does not provide an insurance plan to spouses and dependents of graduate students.
 This policy was implemented because the cost of CSU insurance for spouse and dependents was significantly more than the cost of insurance on the open market.
 Spouses and children would find better prices for health insurance from other providers than they would through CSU.

 CSU has historically had a very small pool of spouses and dependents enrolled in an insurance program — less than 1% of the insured student population.
 The insurance carrier was going to charge CSU spouses and children a high rate that CSU evaluated as unsustainable for families after comparing the costs to programs available on the open market.